eclipse/kuksa.val/README.md

 The implementation is based on the [W3C Vehicle Information Service Specification](https://www.w3.org/TR/2018/CR-vehicle-information-service-20180213/)

-The implementation at the moment is in a nacent state and includes only the basic functionalities mentioned in the specification.
-At the moment, the security related functions have not been touched upon but will be updated shortly.
+The implementation provides all the major funtionality defined in the above specification and also uses JWT Token for permissions handling with decent amount of uni-tests covering all the basic funtions.
 This project uses components from other open source projects namely

 1. [Simple-WebSocket-Server](https://gitlab.com/eidheim/Simple-WebSocket-Server) which is under MIT license.
 2. [jsoncons](https://github.com/danielaparker/jsoncons) which is under Boost Software license.